yangsec888/f5-admin/README.md

 ### Running Requirement?
 As of November 11 2019, you'll need Python 3 environment to run the package.

 The package is originally developed in Python 2.7 environment of my Macbooks Pro.
-It works on Python 2.7 prior to version 1.1.15.
-If you don't have it yet, you'll need to [install Python 2.7](https://www.python.org/downloads/) into your machine.
-Since Python 2 is depreciated end of 2019, the package is converted into Python 3 since version 1.1.16.
+Since Python 2 is depreciated end of 2019, the package is converted into [Python 3](https://www.python.org/downloads/) from version 1.1.16 onward.
 Note I have no plan to backward supporting 2.7.

 Checking your Python version with the command below:
 ```bash